William (Bill) E. Heinecke

 Chief Operating Officer - Minor Education MORE

-Tim’s early professional career included PepsiCo and General Mills working and living in the United States, Latin America, Thailand, and China in various finance, marketing, and general management positions.
-In 2012, Tim joined Laureate International Universities, the largest global network of degree granting higher education institutions.
+Tim’s early professional career was with PepsiCo and General Mills living and working in Latin America, Thailand, China, and the U.S. in various finance, marketing, and general management positions.
+In 2012, Tim joined Laureate International Universities, the world’s largest network of degree granting higher education institutions.
 At Laureate, Tim’s roles included regional COO of Universidad del Valle de Mexico based in Mexico City and CEO at INTI International University & Colleges based in Malaysia.
 In 2017, he was promoted to CEO of Laureate Southeast Asia including the CEO position at Stamford University in his return to Thailand.
+Tim joined Minor as COO of Minor Education in August 2019.